 Grayson Lee + Alexander Ross

 PATTY FACY is our Program + Events Coordinator who oversees the administrative, event planning, and promotional aspects of the research that takes place at the Centre.
-She initially joined the Centre as a Research Assistant in 2018 while completing her Master of Information program ('20) at the Faculty of Information, with a concentration in User Experience Design.
+She initially joined the Centre as a Research Assistant in 2018 while completing her Master of Information ('20) degree.
 She also holds a B.A.
 Hons in Film & Media Studies ('15) from UBC.
 Her past studies and current interests are centred around service design, user experience design, and the social impacts of design in general.

 RÉKA GÁL is a second year PhD student at the Faculty of Information at the University of Toronto who holds a Fellowship at the Centre for 2019/20.
 She has completed her master’s in Cultural Studies at Humboldt-Universität zu Berlin.
 Her work unites feminist media theory and postcolonial studies with the history of science and environmental studies and explores how technological tools and scientific methods are employed to purportedly solve socio-political problems.
 In her master’s thesis Cosmic Colonial Fantasies, she explored the historical stages through which outer space colonial fantasies evolved, from ancient Greece until the 18th century.
 She plans on extending this research during her PhD, to reflect from a feminist perspective on why and how the rhetoric of outer space colonization emerges in the present.
 She is excited for the opportunity to engage with the Centre and to participate in interdisciplinary conversations about technology and culture.